the-turing-way/the-turing-way/book/website/collaboration/leadership/leadership-features.md

 This statement points to the leadership skill of involving the members of a group (that a leader aims to impact) in decision-making processes and not taking individual decisions for them ([reference](https://www.management-issues.com/opinion/6087/the-leader-as-activist/#:~:text=But%20when%20they%20use%20constructive,in%2Da%2Dlifetime%20act.)).
 Leadership is different from operating individually, managing a task or administering a role in isolation.
-It is about understanding and enabling the purpose of the project and process through which people within a team work with each other to reach the overarching goal.
+It is about understanding and enabling the purpose of the project and the process through which people within a team work with each other to reach the overarching goal.

 With this basic understanding of leadership, we discuss some essential leadership features, in contrast to management, in this subchapter.